aisyahzck/CalculatorAppium/README.md

 # CalculatorAppium
-Automation testing on calculator
+Automation testing on calculator using Appium.

-Video demo in on Screencast folder.